-Submissions for issue 46 are closed.
-Below are our general submission guidelines.
-With questions, please reach out to scrivenereditorial@gmail.com
+Submissions for issue 47 are now open.
+Below are our submission guidelines.
+With questions, please reach out to scrivenereditorial@gmail.com.

 Guidelines

-3. Fiction and non-fiction submissions are limited to one submission per person and should be no more than 2500 words.
+Fiction and non-fiction submissions are limited to two submissions per person and should be no more than 3,000 words.

-6. If your submission is accepted for publication, we will contact you by email.
+If your submission is accepted for publication, we will contact you by email.
 If your submission is not accepted, we will likewise notify you by email.
-Do not inquire about your submission status until at least one month has passed since the submission call closed.

 Scrivener Creative Review does not accept work that has been previously published.
 Submitters warrant that they are the creators of the entry they submit and own the rights to it.
 Scrivener Creative Review reserves the right to publish all submitted work.
 All personal information provided by the submitter shall be used solely for the administration of Scrivener Creative Review (“SCR” or “Scrivener”).
 By providing such information, the submitter consents to its use for such purposes.